EMBRYOPSIDA Pirani & Prado

 COSTACEAE Nakai - Back to Zingiberales

-(Plant epiphytic); aerial stem +, (branched); benzoquinones, steroidal saponins +; sheath with 1 series of adaxial air canals, no canals in petiole and blade, vascular bundles adaxial; hypodermis ³1 layered; (hairs multicellular); leaves spiromonostichous, sheath closed; inflorescence spicate-capitate, (axillary), unbranched, flowers (single), bracts often with abaxial nectaries; anthers with several vascular bundles, filaments medium; pollen resistant to acetolysis, pantoporate/spirocolpate/etc.; (G ), nectary above ovary loculi, stigma with adaxial projection, fimbriate; outer integument 5-6 cells across; seed with sunken chalaza, chalazal chamber + [surrounded by testa]; endosperm without starch, embryo ± straight; n = 9 (14), chromosomes 2.3-3.7 µm long, ?holocentric; cotyledon blade-like, photosynthetic, with apical backwardly-directed process, first leaves foliaceous, sheath closed.
+(Plant epiphytic); aerial stem +, (branched); benzoquinones, flavone C-glycosides, steroidal saponins +; SiO2 bodies also ± druse-shaped; sheath with 1 series of adaxial air canals, no canals in petiole and blade, vascular bundles adaxial; hypodermis ³1 layered; (hairs multicellular); leaves spiromonostichous, sheath closed; inflorescence spicate-capitate, (axillary), unbranched, flowers (single), bracts often with abaxial nectaries; anthers with several vascular bundles, filaments medium; pollen resistant to acetolysis, pantoporate/spiraperturate [spirocolpate]/etc.; (G ), nectary above ovary loculi, stigma with adaxial projection, fimbriate; outer integument 5-6 cells across; seed with sunken chalaza, chalazal chamber + [surrounded by testa]; endosperm oily, starch 0, embryo ± straight; n = 9 (14), x = 9, chromosomes 2.3-3.7 µm long, ?holocentric, nuclear genome [1 C] (0.104-)1.24(-14.79) pg; cotyledon blade-like, photosynthetic, with apical backwardly-directed process, first leaves foliaceous, sheath closed.

 Evolution: Divergence & Distribution.
 Specht (2006) discussed the diversification and biogeography of Costaceae in detail.
-There are two major clades in the Neotropics, one, the less speciose and consisting of generic segregates, have largely allopatric distributions, while members of the other, Costus s. str., show a much higher degree of sympatry (André et al. 2016).
+There are two major clades in the Neotropics, members of one, the less speciose and consisting of generic segregates, have largely allopatric distributions, while members of the other, Costus s. str., show a much higher degree of sympatry (André et al. 2016).
+In this latter group, Vargas et al. (2020) found that drivers of speciation in lowland (Amazon) and mountain-dwelling (up to 2,000 m) taxa were rather similar, allopatry and ecogeographic speciation being involved in both.
 American Costus appears to have arrived there from Africa (Maas-van de Kamer et al. 2016).

 Ecology & Physiology.
 For the spiromonostichous leaf phyllotaxis, unique in flowering plants, its effect on leaf shading, and its association with features of foliar anatomy, see Salvi and Smith (2016; also von Veh 1931).